aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 ## Implementation Procedure

-### 1. ControlTower and Security Services Setup (MC)
+### 1. Control Tower and Security Services Setup (MC)

-By using ControlTower, some governance-based functions are set up automatically.
-Security services that ControlTower does not support can be enabled in bulk for Organizations and will be set automatically when new accounts are created thereafter.
+By using Control Tower, some governance-based functions are set up automatically.
+Security services that Control Tower does not support can be enabled in bulk for Organizations and will be set automatically when new accounts are created thereafter.

-Here are the steps to set up ControlTower and enable SecurityHub, GuardDuty, Inspector, and IAM Access Analyzer for the entire organization.
+Here are the steps to set up Control Tower and enable SecurityHub, GuardDuty, Inspector, and IAM Access Analyzer for the entire organization.
 Specify the Audit account as these delegated accounts.

 #### 1-1.
-ControlTower Setup
+Control Tower Setup

-Set up ControlTower.
+Set up Control Tower.
 See: [https://docs.aws.amazon.com/controltower/latest/userguide/setting-up.html]

 > NOTE: